damiant/dust/roadmap.md

 - 🔴 Show friends, private events, bike, other locations in search all
 - 🔴 Show history of previously viewed items in the search all area
 - 🔴 If search is restrooms then auto go to restroom map
-- ✅ Search on map should match up camp name and zoom in and highlight the camp (all other camps should hide)
-- ✅ Double tap to zoom in or out full on the map
-- ✅ Fix swipe left which happens when pinch zooming
-- ✅ Swipe to delete an event from favorites
-- ✅ Search all feature
-- ✅ Fuzzy search - if no matches or few matches
 - 🔴 Music - events going over midnight appear on the next day.
 Need a way to make it better
 - 🟠 Types for camps: sound camps, chill, other types
 - 🟠 Option to "Suggest a change" to an event - allows temporary change that can be approved by camp lead